wagnergaldino/qima-test-project/README.md

 Notes:

-- Schema created using JPA and H2 Database based on Entity classes
+- Database Schema created using JPA and H2 Database based on Entity classes
 - Some categories are inserted in the database at the application start up.
 There are no pages for managing categories.
 - Spring Core, JPA/ORM and Spring MVC were used as Requested.
 - Thymeleaf was used as a template engine in the Front End.